Coming to Barcelona? Get a copy of Eat Guides: Barcelona to dine like a local in the city. $4.99

 8. Women, forget those big bags.
 Use a small one under your coat with bare essentials like lipstick.
 Those big, fashionable, shoulder bags are a target.
 Put your bag in front of you, not on side or back.
 Wear bags diagonally across your chest.

-9. You may see The Scoopettes with a 40 pound suitcase on their laps riding the airport bus.
+9. You may see The Scoopettes with a 40-pound suitcase on their laps riding the airport bus in Barcelona.
 Yes, suitcase theft is common.
 Tourists who put their suitcases down for a second to look at a map can be robbed.

-10. In restaurants, purses should never be hanging on your chair or on the floor—always on your lap.
+10. In restaurants, purses should never be hanging on your chair or on the floor; always keep it on your lap.

 11. On the beach, never leave valuables while you swim.
 Someone comes up to ask you for a light?
 Forget it.
 Their partner is grabbing your purse.
 Purse between your legs or lie on it.
 Never just put it to the side of you.